Ayushnwoc/Instagram-Clone/README.md

 9. [Contributing](#contributing)

 ## Introduction
-Welcome to the GitHub Documentation for your Next.js app.
-This documentation aims to provide a comprehensive guide on setting up, developing, and deploying your Next.js application.
+Welcome to the GitHub Documentation for Instagram Clone app.
+This documentation aims to provide a comprehensive guide on setting up, developing, and deploying application.

 ## Installation
 Before getting started with the project, ensure that you have the following prerequisites installed on your machine: